Guxlhrm/alexandria-website/README.md

 - **Optimized fonts and images** for efficient loading.
 - **Hosting** (if published, mention where: GitHub Pages, Vercel, Netlify, etc.).

-## 🔒 Privacy Notice
+## Privacy Notice

-For privacy reasons, the consultant's contact information has been removed from the source code.
+PS: For privacy reasons, the consultant's contact information has been removed from the source code.
 If you want to test the application, simply replace the sample data with your own in the code.

-## 📸 Demo
+## Demo

 ![Image](https://github.com/user-attachments/assets/4405ba8d-0e75-410a-bff7-b32a0044db47)